bhaprayan/clio/README.md

 > If I finish a book a week, I will read only a few thousand books in my lifetime, about a tenth of a percent of the contents of the greatest libraries of our time.
 The trick is to know which books to read.        —Carl Sagan

-clio is a browser plugin that will process search history and recommend books based on articles that you’ve read.
+clio is a browser plugin that processes search history and makes personalized book recommendations based on what you've been reading.

 ## Build